Packet Tracer Interpret Show Command Output

 Troubleshooting Steps:

-show ip routeon both routers to identify any inconsistent or conflicting routes.
-Look for routes that point back to each other. - Check routing protocol configuration: Use
+1. Examine routing tables: Use show ip route on both routers to identify any inconsistent or conflicting routes.
+Look for routes that point back to each other.

-show ip protocolson both routers to verify that the routing protocol is configured correctly and is advertising the correct networks. - Check for split horizon issues: If using RIP, split horizon might be preventing routes from being advertised correctly.
+3. Check for split horizon issues: If using RIP, split horizon might be preventing routes from being advertised correctly.
 Consider disabling split horizon on the affected interfaces (though this is generally not recommended).

 Conclusion

 Mastering the show commands in Packet Tracer is an essential skill for any aspiring network engineer.
 By understanding how to interpret the output of these commands, you can effectively diagnose network problems, verify configurations, and gain a deeper understanding of networking concepts.
-Practice consistently, use filtering options, and consult the Cisco documentation to become proficient in using these powerful tools.
+That said, practice consistently, use filtering options, and consult the Cisco documentation to become proficient in using these powerful tools.
 The ability to quickly and accurately analyze show command output is a hallmark of a skilled network professional.
 While Packet Tracer is a simulation, the skills you develop here translate directly to real-world network environments.